Eddie000321/vetchartUOPRASII/README.md

 # Vet Chart - Animal Hospital EMR System (MVP)

 `Vet Chart` is an Electronic Medical Record (EMR) system for the efficient management of animal hospitals.
-The MVP version focuses on the core features of managing owner and patient information, and medical records.
+This MVP focuses on the core features of owner, patient, and medical record management.

 -----